 Registration will open approximately 5 weeks prior to the event, so check back soon.
 Acceptance is provided on a first come, first served basis with priority given to first time participants.
 You will receive a confirmation email after you register online.

-Please note: Registration for the GEMS Event on September 13 is now CLOSED.
+Please note: Registration for the GEMS Event will be opened the week of September 29.